ToddG/gleam-sample-apps/etl/README.md

 After [discussion with folks](https://discordapp.com/channels/768594524158427167/1432462826500263976/1432724667067535421), I decided this was not the ideal approach.

-So I created [not an adapter pattern in gleam](src/etl.gleam).
-I really like this, and will use this going forward.
+So I created [an etl in gleam](src/etl.gleam) that does NOT use the adapter pattern, but instead uses the `|>` pattern in gleam.
+I really like this, and will use it going forward.

 ## Development